IntensiveCoLearning/template_en/README.md

 ## Registration and Check-In Rules

-Since the registration and check-in for Intensive Co-Learning are conducted via GitHub, if you are not a developer or are unfamiliar with git operations, please read this document first: [残酷共学 GitHub 新手教程](https://www.notion.so/lxdao/GitHub-bd65b981146947fea1fb675942567a45)
+Since the registration and check-in for Intensive Co-Learning are conducted via GitHub, if you are not a developer or are unfamiliar with git operations, please read this document first: [Intensive Co-learning GitHub Beginner's Guide](https://www.notion.so/lxdao/GitHub-bd65b981146947fea1fb675942567a45)

 - Registration: